Raw Bounty Slice is super healthy and is gluten, dairy and refined sugar free. It is one seriously epic dessert.

 The coconut filling which is from my raw bounty bites recipe, was the basis for making this dessert.
 It is so tasty!

 I decided to make this with a date-free base as I have had a few requests for less dates in my recipes.
-So you can use this base with some of my other raw slices, raw peppermint slice, raw chocolate raspberry slice and even my raw caramel slice bites (you may need to half the recipe though).

 You need to make sure that you allow the slice to freeze for 3-4 hours before you slice it.
 You want to make sure the coconut layer is completely frozen, otherwise the chocolate layer may split when you slice it.

 However, the slice can be hard to slice when it is completely frozen, so I suggest running the knife under hot water.
 That should help you to slice it.

 My raw bounty slice is AMAZING and so worth the extra time to let it set!

 PIN FOR LATER

 - 3 tablespoons coconut oil